mahouboy23/IB-notes/TOK Essay.md

 ---
+tags:
+  - mod
-tags : mod TOK
+  - TOK
+excalidraw-plugin: parsed
 ---
 Created: 2023-09-06

 # Prescribed essay title : **Are we too quick to assume that the most recent evidence is inevitably the strongest?
 Discuss with reference to the natural sciences and one other area of knowledge.**

-Areas of knowledge
+Areas of knowledge :
+- *Natural Sciences*
+-
 ## Methodology Essay writing

 Writing a TOK essay is not so much about answering a question's, rather it is about shedding light on a knowledge question.
 That is what you are trying to do.
 We are unlikely to come up with a definite solution.